cmdcolin/travigraph/README.md

 The code is made of several modules

-1. travigraph - A command line runner that downloads "pages" of builds in JSON format
+1. travigraph - A command line runner that downloads "pages" of builds in JSON format and runs `jq` to format the output
-2. regularize\_json - An R script for regularizing some data from the returned JSON
-3. merge\_json - A custom R script to merge dataframes
-4. process - An R script convert the build statistics in JSON format to a CSV file
-4. plot - Rendering CSV results with ggplot2
+4. plot.R - Rendering CSV results with ggplot2

 Pre-requisites
 ---------------

 - travis command line tool e.g. `gem install travis`
+- jq, a javascript JSON parser
-- R packages e.g. 'ggplot2', 'chron', 'stringr', 'jsonlite'
+- R packages e.g. 'ggplot2', 'lubridate', 'scales'

-Note: the travis command line tool should also be authenticated to your account before using this tool
+Note: the travis command line tool should also be authenticated to your account.
+See http://www.rubydoc.info/gems/travis/1.8.0 for more info.
 Example
 -------